ENSL-Modding/CompMod/docs/full_changelog.md

 ## CompMod 2.8.5 - (02/11/2019)
 #### Alien
 * No longer cloaked while moving with camouflage
+* Skulk sneak speed reduced to 4 from 4.8

 ## CompMod 2.8.4 - (27/10/2019)
 #### Marine